kbashash/Java-programming/README.md

 # Java-programming
-This is for my java programming course at Vanier college to keep my work.
+This is for my java programming course at Vanier college.

 I added this line to learn more how a git works.